mkubera/bc_computing_stash/tutorials/nodejs_express_codeanywhere.md

 11 Congrats!!
 Your first app is running smoothly on a remote server, somewhere in the world :-)

-## Create your first route + employ a daemon: Nodemon
+## Create your first route and employ a Nodemon daemon

 Routes are server's API.
 They specify what happens when someone (or something) accesses a specific url (e.g. http://example.com/about).
 In this case `/about` is a route.
 It has to respond with something, otherwise user will see an error message (404).